Teaching online guidebook

 - Remind students to track their time (time on task)

 - Encourage communication with you and other students

 Discussion forums are a great way to create and encourage social presence between teacher and students (student/teacher, student/student).
 They are asynchronous, meaning that students and teachers can post at whatever time suits them.

-Forums that don't relate to specific content are usually found at the top of the topic site.
-Other forums may be located in each week of the topic and are specific to the content for that week.
+Forums that don't relate to specific content are best located in one of the themed modules (see FLO starter site), for example an assessment forum in the assessment hub.
+Other forums may be located in the teaching modules for the topic and are specific to the content for that module.
 A forum/s may be assessed.

 As with announcements, encourage students to respect cultural/other differences by using inclusive language and professional communication.
 Appropriate communication is a requirement for every workplace, so forums are an authentic activity.

 - Ask students how they are going with the videos/readings – note taking, understanding/learning content etc

 - Encourage students to share learning techniques and tips

 - Look for tips to improve the topic site/resources over time (eg next teaching semester)

 - You could have a topic Q&A forum, answer commonly asked questions once so all students benefit